oracle/fmw-kubernetes/docs-source/content/idm-products/oam/patch-and-upgrade/upgrade-an-ingress.md

    oam-nginx       oamns           1               <DATE>      deployed        ingress-per-domain-0.1.0    1.0
    ```

-1. Edit the `$WORKDIR/kubernetes/charts/ingress-per-domain/values.yaml` and change the `domainUID` parameter to match your domainUID, for example `domainUID: accessdomain`.
+1. Edit the `$WORKDIR/kubernetes/charts/ingress-per-domain/values.yaml` and change the parameters to the same as you had when you initially configured the ingress.
+See [Prepare the values.yaml for the ingress](../../configure-ingress/#prepare-the-values.yaml-for-the-ingress).
 For example:

    ```
    # Load balancer type.
 Supported values are: NGINX
    type: NGINX

    # SSL configuration Type.
 Supported Values are : NONSSL,SSL
-   sslType: SSL
+   sslType: NONSSL

    # domainType.
 Supported values are: oam
    domainType: oam